joannpav/TestChat.io/cypress/cypress/integration/readme.md

 DONE - Scenarios can be deleted by the scenario creator DONE - Scenarios cannot be edited.
-Protects integrity - approvals not relevant if scenario has changed DONE - If there are no scenarios for a story, a message should be displayed
+Protects integrity - approvals not relevant if scenario has changed DONE - If there are no scenarios for a story, a message should be displayed DONE - Scenarios can be approved or disapproved
+DONE - Approvers/Disapprovers list displayed on hover

 Comments
 ---